-- A. Requests for density bonuses, incentives, and/or concessions shall be made and evaluated through the county's existing permit processes where required, in compliance with Chapter 17.63 (Amendments and Zone Changes), and Chapter 17.52 (Permit Requirements, Procedures, etc.).
-Where no discretionary permits are otherwise required for a project, consideration of density bonuses, incentives, and/or concessions shall be made through an Administrative Permit (Section 17.52.010). - B. All requests for density bonuses, incentives, and/or concessions shall be subject to the following: - 1.
+- A. Requests for density bonuses, incentives, and/or concessions shall be made and evaluated through the county's existing permit processes where required, in compliance with Chapter 130.63 (Amendments and Zone Changes), and Chapter 130.52 (Permit Requirements, Procedures, Decisions, and Appeals).
+Where no discretionary permits are otherwise required for a project, consideration of density bonuses, incentives, and/or concessions shall be made through an Administrative Permit (Section 130.52.010, Administrative Permit, Relief, or Waiver). - B. All requests for density bonuses, incentives, and/or concessions shall be subject to the following: - 1.
 Supporting Information.
-If regulatory concessions are sought, the developer shall include information with the application, based on building industry standards, to substantiate that any requested waiver or modification of zoning or subdivision standards is necessary to make housing units affordable to very low, lower, or moderate income households. - 2.
-Initial Review.
+If regulatory concessions are sought, the developer shall include information with the application, based on building industry standards, to substantiate that any requested waiver or modification of zoning or subdivision standards is necessary to make housing units affordable to very low, lower, or moderate income households.

+- 2. Initial Review.
 Bonus, incentive, and/or concession requests shall be included as part of the permit application and shall be reviewed by the Director.
-The Director shall notify the applicant within 30 days of the acceptance of the project permit application as complete, whether the project qualifies for the requested additional density, incentive, and/or concession.

-3. Criteria to be Considered.
+The Director shall notify the applicant within 30 days of the acceptance of the project permit application as complete, whether the project qualifies for the requested additional density, incentive, and/or concession. - 3.
+Criteria to be Considered.
 The requested bonus, incentive, and/or concession shall be reviewed for consistency with the General Plan and other applicable county regulations.
 Particular attention shall be given to application of Housing Element policies and policies addressing the source and distribution of potable water, the type and scale of available wastewater disposal and treatment, and roadway capacity.